emurray647/eric-murray-SDK/README.md

 - `model.go`: defines the Go structs that correspond to the JSON responses
 - `README.md`: description of the package

-Note that the acutal go module exists in the `lotrsdk` directory.
+Note that the actual go module exists in the `lotrsdk` directory.
 This is so that the repo is of the form `{name}-SDK`, but the package has a more resonable name of `lotrsdk` (Lord of the Rings SDK).